waittim/waittim.github.io/_posts/2019-09-06-absolute&relative-error.md

 ```
 ![](https://i.loli.net/2019/12/22/6yheRBQ3HIMnDcd.png)

-Absolute error is just the absolute value of the value you have minus expected value.
-In this simulation, you culculated the absolute error 10000 times and get the mean value of them in every situation.
-When we transfer the y scale to log_10, it is obvious that the x & y have linear connection.
+Absolute error is just the absolute value of the value you have the minus expected value.
+In this simulation, you calculated the absolute error 10000 times and get the mean value of them in every situation.
+When we transfer the y scale to log_10, it is obvious that the x & y have a linear connection.
 The p is higher, the absolute error is bigger.

 # Relative Error
-relative error = |p̂−p|/p.
+Relative error = |p̂−p|/p.

-Then do the same thing as before but when we calculate the error, use absolute error divide by p value.
+Then do the same thing as before but when we calculate the error, use absolute error divide by p-value.
 Plot the graph too.

 ```{r}